eeriksp/vicegerent/README.md

    `sudo snap install vicegerent --classic`

-   The demon will start automatically, although I won't see any output.
+   The demon will start automatically, although you won't see any output.

 2. If you want to double-check that the demon started, use